7 Candy Ingredients to Avoid this Halloween and 7 Safe Alternatives

 You Can Hand Out Goodies Other than Candy

-Another alternative to giving out candy for Halloween is to hand out fun surprises for kids on Halloween instead, such as glow sticks, bubbles, fidget toys or fidget spinners, stickers, and/or slap bracelets.
+Another alternative to giving out candy for Halloween is to hand out fun surprises for kids instead, such as glow sticks, bubbles, fidget toys or fidget spinners, stickers, and/or slap bracelets.

 If you are planning on handing out non-candy items, I highly encourage you to check out the Teal Pumpkin Project™.